aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Carmina.md

 - 0: [Heal](../../Actors%20states/Heal.md) is called on each player party members whose `hp` is above 0 has to heal 3 of their `hp`
 - 1: [Heal](../../Actors%20states/Heal.md) is called on this enemy to heal 5 of their `hp`
 - 2: [StatusEffect](../../Actors%20states/Conditions%20methods/StatusEffect.md) called to inflict the [AttackUp](../../Actors%20states/BattleCondition/AttackUp.md) condition on this enemy with effect for 2 main turns including the current one (3 main turns instead if hardmode is true)
 - 3: [StatusEffect](../../Actors%20states/Conditions%20methods/StatusEffect.md) called to inflict the [DefenseUp](../../Actors%20states/BattleCondition/DefenseUp.md) condition on this enemy with effect for 2 main turns (3 main turns instead if hardmode is true).
-The main turn count is effectively 1 (2 instead if hardmode is true) because the current main turn ends soon after this action
+The main turn count is effectively 1 (2 instead if hardmode is true) because the current main turn advances soon after this action
 - 4: If `playerdata[partypointer[0]]` (the player party member in front)'s `hp` is 1 or below, `AtkFail` sound plays, otherwise:
     - [DoDamage](../../Damage%20pipeline/DoDamage.md) called to inflict an unblockable 5 damage to `playerdata[partypointer[0]]` without an attacker, property or any overrides
     - If their `hp` became 0 or lower, it is set to 1 meaning this DoDamage call can't be lethal to them